 In rare cases, administrative APIs are either retired or changed by a product vendor, in a way that makes them no longer backwards compatible.
 In these cases, Hitachi ID Identity and Access Management Suite connectors either have to be flexible (supporting multiple versions of the same target system) or must be upgraded.

-Hitachi ID Systems has technology alliances with a broad array of software vendors, including Microsoft, Novell, Oracle, IBM, RSA, IBM and many others.
+Hitachi ID Systems has technology alliances with a many software vendors, including Microsoft, Oracle, IBM, RSA, McAfee, ServiceNow and many others.
 Early access to new versions of target systems enable Hitachi ID Systems to deliver updated connectors on a timely basis to its customers, at no additional cost.